Salgaocar FC: Club crest and kits

-In September 2012, Salgaocar unveiled new club crest, different from the previous one, with having symbol of glory, mining tools highlighting the foundation of the V. M. Salgaocar Group, a conch symbolising new hope and an auspicious beginning, and a ribbon with fire indicating pride and passion.
-The club was re-christened as "Salgaocar Football Club" at that time, with acquiring the motto More than a game, it's our passion.
+In September 2012, Salgaocar unveiled a new club crest, featuring a symbol of glory, mining tools highlighting the foundation of the V. M. Salgaocar Group, a conch symbolising new hope and an auspicious beginning, and a ribbon with fire indicating pride and passion.
+The club was re-christened as "Salgaocar Football Club" at that time, with the new motto being More than a game, it's our passion.